Lumiera

 The new emerging NLE for GNU/Linux

-The situation focussed by this concept is when an API needs to expose a sequence of results, values or objects, instead of just yielding a function result value.
-As the naive solution of passing an pointer or array creates coupling to internals, it was superseded by the GoF Iterator pattern.
-Iteration can be implemented by convention, polymorphically or by generic programming; we use the latter approach.
+The situation addressed by this concept is when an API needs to expose a sequence of results, values or objects, instead of just yielding a function result value.
+The naive solution of passing an pointer or array creates coupling to internals, and thus was superseded by the GoF Iterator pattern.
+Iteration can be implemented by convention, polymorphism or by generic programming; we use the latter approach.

 Lumiera Forward Iterator concept